 Hercules Son Of Zeus And Hera

-# To fetch the golden apples of the Hesperides
+# To fetch the cattle of Geryon# To fetch the golden apples of the Hesperides

 # To bring Cerberus from Tartarus.